A coronavirus (COVID-19) booster vaccine dose helps improve the protection you have from your first 2 doses of the vaccine.

 People who work for an NHS trust or a care home will usually get their booster dose through their employer.

-You can also book your booster dose online if you have been contacted by the NHS and you are either:
+You can book your COVID-19 booster dose online if it's been 5 months (152 days) since you had your 2nd dose and you are:

 - aged 16 and over with a health condition that puts you at high risk from COVID-19